Could You Spot a Heart Attack?

 Sweating sets in, he grabs his chest and faints to the floor—end scene.
 For many of us, movies and TV have influenced what we believe a heart attack will look like.
 But often, the symptoms aren’t so dramatic and obvious—especially in women.
-Familiarize yourself today with heart attack warning signs for both men and women, so you can take quick action should you witness a heart event.
+This article will help you familiarize yourself with heart attack warning signs for both men and women, so you can take quick action should you witness a critical heart event.

-Heart attack survival odds increase the sooner emergency medical care begins providing support.
+Heart attack survival odds increase the sooner emergency medical care can begin providing support.
 Knowing the warning signs can help you act fast if you or a loved one experience these symptoms.
-While some symptoms, such as chest pain, are more commonly known, others are less familiar, such as the difference in symptoms between men and women.
+While some symptoms, such as chest and arm pain, are more commonly known, others are less familiar, especially in women.

 According to the Mayo Clinic, “The most common heart attack symptom in women is some type of pain, pressure or discomfort in the chest.
 But it is not always severe or even the most prominent symptom in women.
 Women are more likely than men to have heart attack symptoms unrelated to chest pain.”3